Arthur Allan Thomas: Subsequent events

-In 2009 Arthur Allan Thomas traveled to Christchurch to support David Bain, who also had criminal convictions against him overturned.
+In 2009 Arthur Allan Thomas travelled to Christchurch to support David Bain, who also had criminal convictions against him overturned.
 In 2010 he collaborated with investigative journalist Ian Wishart on the book Arthur Allan Thomas.
 Wishhart suggested that Sergeant Johnston may have been responsible for the murders.

 In 2012, Keith Hunter published The Case of the Missing Bloodstain in which he pointed the finger at Jeannette Crewe's father, Lenard Demler - who the police initially suspected - for the murders.
 Demler's wife died four months before the murders which occurred on 17 June 1970.
 This was one day after Jeannette Crewe signed the document which made her trustee for her mother's will.
 According to Chris Birt, this meant half of Demler's farm and $12,000 of shares he had paid for were now controlled by Jeanette Crewe.
 Demler died in 1992 and so the police were unable to interview him again when they conducted their review in 2014.

 In late 2019 Thomas, then aged 81, faced one charge of rape and four of indecent assault against two women.
 The alleged offending occurred many years earlier.
 Thomas pleaded not guilty and elected trial by jury.
 The Defence claimed the charges were fabricated and motivated by money.
 The jury failed to reach a verdict and was discharged on 28 June 2021.

 On 14 October 2021 Crown Prosecutor Charlie Piho told the Manukau District Court the Crown wished to continue with the prosecution.
 However, in September 2022, an indefinite stay of prosecution was granted in response to Thomas now being considered unfit to stand trial due to deteriorating mental health.
 In effect, this ended the prosecution.

 Reputational damage to the justice system

 In 2012, Keith Hunter said the royal commission finding that the police force framed Arthur Allan Thomas introduced a deep disillusionment, and undermined confidence in police.
 He said that suspicion of the justice system now existed in the cases of Peter Ellis, Scott Watson, Mark Lundy, John Barlow, Rex Haig, David Tamihere and others.

-In 2015, Judy Chu analysed the role of the police, the judges and the jury in the Thomas case and determined that "the conduct of actors within the courts inhibited the fair administration justice and as a result, exposed themselves to profound derision."
-She noted that:
+In 2015 an honours degree thesis analysed the role of the police, the judges and the jury in the Thomas case and determined that "the conduct of actors within the courts inhibited the fair administration justice and as a result, exposed themselves to profound derision."
+The author noted that: